 In the first paragraph of the discussion, we have provided additional details regarding the primary contributions of the results in the manuscript and their practical applications: "This study aims to provide initial support for the organizational usage of VACs in personnel selection.
 It fills the gap between the practical use of VACs and the lack of empirical evidence and research regarding VACs.
-The findings in this study, regarding the characteristics of a VAC, help organizations establish trust in the new VAC.
-The manuscript presents the psychometric characteristics of these ACs and provides the necessary evidence for management's decision to use VAC as part of its screening process (e.g. reliability, variability of the ratings, relationships between dimensions, etc).
-The current research presents a comparison between a VAC and FTF-AC provides a point of reference to VAC using FTF-Ac which has been extensively studied in the past.
-Secondly, it allows for answering the question of whether it is possible to combine two ACs in one selection process and compare candidates who have performed at different assessment centers".
+The findings in this study regarding the characteristics of a VAC should help organizations establish trust in the new VAC format.
+The study presents the psychometric characteristics of these ACs and provides the necessary evidence for the management decision to use VACs as part of the screening process (e.g. reliability, variability of the ratings, relationships between dimensions, etc).
+The current research presents a comparison between a VAC and an FTF-AC provides a point of reference to VACs using FTF-Acs, the latter having been extensively studied in the past.
+Second, it allows for answering the question of whether it is possible to combine two ACs in one selection process and compare candidates who have performed at different assessment centers."

 In addition, we addressed the issue of the common pattern of rating in a more significant way.
-In our discussion, we added also a paragraph that references the contrasting trend (higher performance rating in VAC than in FTF AC) of the evaluators' ratings in the AC as compared to a face-to-face and virtual interview that demonstrated higher ratings in a face-to-face interview: " It was surprising to find that performance ratings in the VAC were higher than those in the FTF-AC.
-This contrasts with recent research that suggested interviewers rate candidates' performance better in face-to-face interviews than in video interviews (Basch et al., 2021; Blacksmith et al., 2016; Melchers, 2021).
-According to the Cue filtered-out theory (Culnan & Markus, 1987), VC technology may interfere with the perception of nonverbal behaviors.
-These can explain this surprising finding based on the number of non-verbal cues involved in AC compared to interviews.
-Since an AC includes exercises that require movement in space and many interactions in a group, it probably involves more non-verbal information than in an interview which is lost in a VAC.
-Difficulties in communication in the virtual environment may be perceived as more substantial in an AC than in an interview.
-According to Attribution Theory (Kelley, 1973), assessors may believe that candidates in VAC have a bigger disadvantage compared to virtual interviews.
+In our discussion, we also added a paragraph that references the contrasting trend (higher performance rating in VACs than in FTF ACs) of the evaluators’ ratings in the AC as compared to a face-to-face AC and virtual interview that demonstrated higher ratings in a face-to-face interview: " It was surprising to find that performance ratings in the VAC were higher than those in the FTF-AC.
+This contrasts with recent research that suggests interviewers rate candidates' performance better in face-to-face interviews than in video interviews (Basch et al., 2021; Blacksmith et al., 2016; Melchers, 2021).
+According to the cue-filtered-out theory (Culnan & Markus, 1987), VC technology may interfere with the perception of nonverbal behaviors.
+These can explain this surprising finding based on the number of nonverbal cues involved in AC assessments compared to interviews.
+Since an AC assessment includes exercises that require movement in space and many interactions within a group, it probably involves more nonverbal information than in an interview, information which is lost in a VAC.
+Difficulties in communication in the virtual environment may be perceived as more substantial in an AC assessment than in an interview.
+According to Attribution Theory (Kelley, 1973), assessors may believe that VAC candidates have a more significant disadvantage compared to virtual interviews.
 As a result, assessors in VAC may overcompensate by giving more positive performance ratings than in virtual interviews."

 2. I still had the impression that the quality of the write-up is far from ideal.
 As already noted in my previous review, I’m also not a native English speaker, but my impression is that the wording is often not ideal (or might even sound strange in some places) and this probably also distracted from the potential contribution of the study.
 For example: a.
 It is still unclear what is meant with “structural validity” and I would suggest to replace this term throughout the manuscript with a more common and more appropriate term.

-Thanks for this comment, we made a change throughout the manuscript and did not use the term “structural validity”.
-We used instead correlations between the dimensions and their strength while comparing them between two ACs.
+Thanks for this comment.
+We made a change throughout the manuscript, avoiding the use of the term “structural validity.”
+We used instead correlations between the dimensions and their strengths while comparing them between two ACs.